If your watch is under £1,000, it should be covered by your contents insurance policy. If it’s worth more, you can list it as a high-value item.

 How much is watch insurance?

-Adding a single high value item to a policy shouldn't affect your costs too much, although the higher the value of the watch the pricier it could be.
+If you’re adding it to your contents insurance as a single high value item, it shouldn't affect your costs too much.
+Though the higher the value of the watch, the more expensive it's likely to be.

-Like any insurance your best bet is to shop around.
-Compare how much it costs to insure your watch with specialist watch insurance, or as part of your home insurance.
+Your best bet is to shop around.
+Compare how much it costs to insure your watch with a specialist policy, or as part of your home insurance.

-Then pick the one that provides you with the cover you need at a price that's right for you.
+Then choose the one that provides you with the cover you need at a price that's right for you.

-If your watch is worth more than the specified item limit on your home insurance policy, you probably need to look at specialist watch and jewellery insurance.
+If your watch is worth more than the specified item limit on your home insurance policy, it's worth considering specialist watch or jewellery insurance.

 This is sometimes available when you buy your watch, but can often be quite expensive.